 How Many Different Ways Does This Say Disconnect?

 Bob McCarty at Bob McCarty Writes sent me an email today thanking me for using his photos in my recent post about the tragic shooting in Kirkwood, MO and suggesting that since I was in marketing I might be interested in his photos of an Ameren UE billboard.
+As he notes on his blog, this… Continue reading How Many Different Ways Does This Say Disconnect?

 Happy Holidays!